mahimurrahman992/qtec_assesment/README.md

 Responsive Design: Adjusts the layout according to the screen size.
 ### Steps to Get Started
+## Screenshots

+Here are a few screenshots from the app:

+Provided in images folder.There are some Screenshots of Homescreen,Searchscreen,darktheme,sortmodalbottomsheet,Productdetails.

  Clone the repository:

 ```bash
 git clone https://github.com/your-username/qtec-product-display-app.git